haxiomic/twitter-to-mastodon/README.md

 # Plan

 I want to copy all my posts over to my mastodon account and I want to find all my friends who have moved too.
-I also want to have some way to tell people I've moved
+I also want to have some way to tell people I've moved.
+It should be _super simple_.
+Want everyone to be able use

 Twitter are limiting API access for this, so this tool will scrape posts and contacts from your page instead.
-It should be as simple as possible and you should control all the data (I don't want to authorize anything with twitter)
+You should control all the data (I don't want to authorize anything with twitter)